 Working to promote justice and equity while protecting the diverse spectrum of Muslim communities from anti-Muslim discrimination in all of its forms.

 Board of Directors

-Ms. Aliniazee received a B.S. from Oregon State University with a major in Elementary Education and a minor in Early Childhood Education, and a M.Ed. from Loyola University with a focus on Educational Administration.
+Ms. Aliniazee received a B.S. from Oregon State University with a major in Education and a M.Ed. from Loyola University in Chicago with a focus on Educational Administration.
 She joined Berkeley College in New York as the Director for Admissions in 1995 and served as the Dean of Education from 1997-1999.

 Mohammad Fadel is the President Emeritus of NAML.
 He joined the University of Toronto Faculty of Law in January 2006 as an assistant professor teaching business law and Islamic law.
 Professor Fadel previously was an Associate in the corporate and securities practice in the New York office of the law firm of Sullivan & Cromwell LLP.
 He has clerked for the U.S. Court of Appeals for the Fourth Circuit and the U.S. District Court for the Southern District of Georgia.
 In addition to his J.D., Professor Fadel holds a Ph.D. in Near Eastern Languages and Civilizations from the University of Chicago.

 Osman Hussein is one of the heads of Americas Trading at Tiger Global Management, an investment firm managing $20 billion in public and private investments.
 Before his tenure at Tiger began in 2008, Mr. Hussein spent four years as a trader with Deutsche Bank in London.
 Born and raised in London, Mr. Hussein graduated from Imperial College with Bachelors of Science in Mathematics.